ryanboarman/oil-slick-analysis/README.md

 If you use this work in your research or project, please cite it as:

 Ryan Boarman.
 2023 .
 Spilled Secrets: Uncovering the Effects of Oil Spills on the North Sea Ecosystem.
-Publisher.
 DOI 10.5281/zenodo.8099823